View Kickstarter Project

 - Spider Robinson wrote a collection of short stories that started with Callahans Crosstime Saloon, all taking place in the eponymous Weirdness Magnet Inn Between the Worlds.
 Slightly different from the normal format, the stories are weird little philosophical pieces with puns in several places.

 - One of the things they do there is have Tall Tales Night to see who can tell the most outrageous shaggy dog story with the worst pun-filled punchline.

-- Gravitys Rainbow is a long story, but it would have digressions within it to go off on long tangents crossing half a dozen pages about something like the fur trade just so that it could abruptly end in a pun.
-For instance on page 563, there's a pun on the song "Forty Million Frenchmen can't be wrong".
+- Gravity's Rainbow is a long story, but it has digressions within it to go off on long tangents crossing half a dozen pages about something like the fur trade just so that it can abruptly end in a pun.
+For instance, on page 563 there's a pun on the song "Forty Million Frenchmen can't be wrong".
 For De Mille, young fur–henchmen can’t be rowing.

 - The Dragaera book Athyra has an extended digression about the difference between the kind of flax used to make salad and the kind of flax used to make linen, all so Brust can sneak in the line, "The true, true salad flax would melt..."